By Mengfu, China

 Xiu started on her journey to the distant place and arrived at the address of Zhuzi.
 Excited and nervous, she didn’t know what would happen to her, feeling as if a rabbit were hidden in her heart.
 After adjusting her mind, Xiu pushed the door open and went in.
 At the sight of Zhuzi, she trotted toward him and asked, “Zhuzi, you haven’t come back home for so long time.
 Have you been busy?
 I heard that you are staying with another woman here.
 But I don’t believe that.
 I want you to tell me so.”
 Zhuzi looked downward and made no response.
 Instantly, Xiu’s heart fell by his silence; tears rolled down her cheeks.
 She slapped him on the face angrily.
 Feeling guilty, Zhuzi didn’t dare to see her and ran away.
 Xiu collapsed on the floor and was almost faint from the heart-piercing pain.
 She never expected that Zhuzi, who had made promises to her and sworn to the end of the world with her, became so cruel and ungrateful.
 In her life, he was her only one and she couldn’t live without him.
 In no way could she let the woman steal her Zhuzi.
 So, Xiu decided to stay there and watched him, not allowing him to contact with the woman.
 But it was to no avail, Zhuzi still tried different methods to stay with the woman behind her back.
 One day, the woman said to Xiu, bold and confident, “You take care of your children at home, I take care of Zhuzi here, we don’t interfere with each other, isn’t it good?”
 Hearing that, Xiu cursed the woman in a rage; Zhuzi, however, stood there saying nothing and seemed to have accepted it earlier.

 Xiu’s heart was completely empty.
 Standing against the mountain, she cried, shouted, and roared, echoing from the other side of the mountain was the roar and wail of her misery.
 In depression, Xiu returned to her parents’ home, staggering into the bed and sleeping for several days.
 She felt her heart was being cut into pieces bit by bit.
-Seeing that Xiu lived in extreme sorrow, her mother felt so sad and testified the gospel of the kingdom of God to her.
+Seeing that Xiu lived in extreme sorrow, her mother felt so sad and testified the of the to her.
 She read a passage of to Xiu, “The Almighty has mercy on these people who suffer deeply.
 At the same time, He is fed up with these people who have no consciousness, because He has to wait too long for the answer from humans.
 He desires to seek, seek your heart and your spirit.
 He wants to bring you food and water and to awaken you, so you are no longer thirsty, no longer hungry.
 When you are weary and when you begin to feel the desolation of this world, do not be perplexed, do not cry. , the Watcher, will embrace your arrival any time.
 He is watching by your side, waiting for you to turn back.
 He is waiting for the day your memory suddenly recovers: becoming conscious of the fact that you came from God, somehow and somewhere once lost, falling unconscious on the roadside, and then, unknowingly having a father.
 You further realize that the Almighty has been watching there, awaiting your return all along” (“The Sighing of the Almighty”).
 Hearing the word, Xiu felt a pair of soft hands was consoling her heart; the piercing pain was suddenly much relieved.
 Then she sat up in bed and thought about when the man she loved most betrayed and left her, she lived in the abyss of suffering, unable to free herself from it, and didn’t know how to walk her future path.
 God, however, never abandoned her but was watching by her side and used His love to comfort her broken heart through her most painful time.
 Xiu was moved by and involuntarily shed her tears.

 Her broken heart found great comfort from God.
 She wished to cherish this love and warmth.
 Later, Xiu read another passage of God’s word: “One after another, all these trends carry an evil influence that continually degenerates man, that lowers their morals and their quality of character more and more, to the extent that we can even say the majority of people now have no integrity, no humanity, neither do they have any conscience, much less any reason. … The majority of people, however, in the midst of their unawareness, will still be continually infected, assimilated and attracted by this kind of trend, until they all unknowingly and involuntarily accept it, and are all submerged in and controlled by it.
 For man who is not of sound body and mind, who never knows what is truth, who cannot tell the difference between positive and negative things, these kinds of trends one after another make them all willingly accept these trends, the life view, the life philosophies and values that come from Satan.
 They accept what Satan tells them on how to approach life and the way to live that Satan ‘bestows’ on them.
 They have not the strength, neither do they have the ability, much less the awareness to resist” (“God Himself, the Unique VI”).
 “Man has been so corrupted by Satan that he no longer has the appearance of man.”
 This phrase has now gained slight recognition from the vast majority of people.
 It is so said because the ‘recognition’ here is merely superficial acknowledgment as opposed to true knowledge. … All of you are familiar with the word ‘betrayal’ because most people have done something to betray others before, such as a husband betraying his wife, a wife betraying her husband, a son betraying his father, a daughter betraying her mother, a slave betraying his master, friends betraying each other, relatives betraying each other, sellers betraying buyers, and so forth.
 All of these examples contain the essence of betrayal.
 In short, betrayal is a form of behavior in which one breaks a promise, violates moral principles, or goes against human ethics, and which demonstrates a loss of humanity.
 As a human being, no matter if you remember you have ever done something to betray another or if you have already betrayed others many times, generally speaking, if you are born in this world then you have done something to betray the truth. … This is why I have summarized it in the following statement: Betrayal is man’s nature.
 This nature is the natural enemy of each person being compatible with Me” (“A Very Serious Problem: Betrayal (1)”).